 My organization supports the following characteristics in a trust framework:

--Use technology to best scale, while also carefully securing, the chain of authorizations necessary to support consumer control over sharing of their data ("consumer-mediated exchange") and similar use cases.
+-Re-use of credentialing that has already occurred, such as organizational and individual identity verification, and even re-use of digital credentials such as Direct certificates, device certificates following similar issuance profiles, and accounts used for Direct transport itself, whenever possible.
+We have confidence that the Context Implementation Guide and Unified Data Access Profile (UDAP) will go a long way to help re-usability of existing technical infrastructure, saving time and expense.-Use technology to best scale, while also carefully securing, the chain of authorizations necessary to support consumer control over sharing of their data ("consumer-mediated exchange") and similar use cases.
 Our work with the Move Health Data Forward Challenge involving UMA, HEART, and OpenID created the first FHIR user interfaces for this; we also developed the software to enable the grant management called out in these profiles, and it's now a part of our HealthToGo API.
 This technology allows a patient to easily authorize access to their health data by an identity they use for another app, or that their authorized representatives or specialists already use elsewhere on the internet.